This is an update on a 2012 post:). Still relevant though!

 I could have gotten plums but I had apples.
 Crisp, sweet, juicy, just-tart apples from South Africa.
 Perfect for out of hand eating and saucing.

 Yields 2 – 3 cups

-Ingredients3/4 – 1 cup dark brown sugar, depending on the sweetness of the fruit 1/3 – 1/2 cup rice wine vinegar 1/2 cup finely minced onion 2 – 3 small green chilies or to taste, chopped and seeded, if you like 2 teaspoons mustard seed, cracked 2 teaspoons ginger-garlic paste (or 1 teaspoon freshly grated ginger and 1 teaspoon freshly grated garlic) Salt, to taste 4 medium sized apples, peeled, cored and chopped in large chunks 3 – 4 drops of angostura bitters 1/2 cup water
+Ingredients3/4 – 1 cup dark brown sugar, depending on the sweetness of the fruit 1/3 – 1/2 cup vinegar – rice wine, spiced coconut 1/2 cup finely minced (red) onion 2 – 3 small green chilies or to taste, chopped and seeded, if you like 2 teaspoons mustard or coriander seeds, toasted and cracked 2 teaspoons ginger-garlic paste (or 1 teaspoon freshly grated ginger and 1 teaspoon freshly grated garlic) Salt, to taste 4 medium-sized apples, peeled, cored and chopped in large chunks 3 – 4 drops of angostura bitters 1/2 cup water

-Using an immersion blender/potato masher, get the sauce to your desired consistency (I like mine with apple chunks so I remove 2/3rs, puree and add that back in.
+Using an immersion blender/potato masher, blender, food processor, get the sauce to your desired consistency.
+I like mine with apple chunks so I remove 2/3rs, puree and add that back in.
 Then I cook some more to reduce.

 As soon as we sit down to eat, and I mentioned apple sauce, daughter #1 who remembers (American) School Thanksgiving dinners past and offers of some sauce with her Turkey declines……but I, knowing fully well how this tart, hot sauce differs from anything she’s ever encountered eggs her on.

 I am very convincing because she dollops some on….and throughout the meal keeps going back for more.
 The son and daughter #2 are far from convinced.
 But I will bide my time – they are young…and I am full of hope!
 Once upon a time, they didn’t eat blueberries or strawberries or pineapple – hope will flare eternal.